randylubin/story-synth-docs/src/guide/publish.md

 Next, we need to set some extra defaults so that Story Synth always uses your game template and spreadsheet.

 Hardcode the template type into the router-link in GameLauncher.vue.
-For example it might look like `<router-link :to="{path: '/' + formatToURL(“Shuffled”, gSheetID, roomID)}">`
+For example it might look like `<router-link :to="{ path: constructURL( $route.fullPath, Shuffled, gSheetID, roomID ), }" >`

 Hardcode your Google Sheet URL into your game’s .vue file.
 In the function fetchAndCleanSheetData, set the variable getURL equal to your Google Spreadsheet link.